 Treating Severe Migraine

 Emerging research suggest there’s a small window of opportunity to stop the progression of molecular changes that result in a migraine.
 To do this, treatment must begin within 10 to 20 minutes of the appearance of initial symptoms.
 Another window of opportunity closes within one to two hours of headache onset.
 After this, the skin of the face and scalp may become hypersensitive to touch.
-It’s very important to begin appropriate treatment as quickly as possible for best results.
+It’s very important to begin appropriate treatment for best results.

 Numerous drugs are available to treat migraine.
 Over-the-counter drugs, like aspirin, ibuprofen, and acetaminophen are often combined with caffeine to combat mild to moderate migraine episodes.